Phoenix, Oregon: 2020 fire

 On September 8, 2020, much of Phoenix, along with neighboring Talent and parts of Medford and Ashland, were destroyed by the Almeda Drive Fire.
 On September 11, 2020, authorities said they were preparing for a mass fatality incident.
-On September 11, it was reported that 600 homes and 100 commercial buildings have been destroyed by the Almeda Drive Fire, but on September 18, that number was updated to 2,800.
+On September 11, it was reported that 600 homes and 100 commercial buildings were destroyed by the Almeda Drive Fire, but on September 18, that number was updated to 2,800.
 Officials stated that the Almeda Drive Fire was human-caused.
 On September 11, a man was arrested for arson, for allegedly starting a fire that destroyed multiple homes in Phoenix and merged with the Almeda Drive Fire.
-A separate criminal investigation into the origin point of the Almeda Drive Fire in Ashland is ongoing.
+A separate criminal investigation into the origin point of the Almeda Drive Fire in Ashland was ongoing as of September 2020.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.44 sqmi, all of it land.

 The city is south of Medford and north of Talent and Ashland along Interstate 5 and Oregon Route 99.
 This is toward the southern end of the Rogue River Valley, near the Siskiyou Mountains and the border with California.

 Coleman Creek, a tributary of Bear Creek, joins the larger stream at Phoenix.
 The Bear Creek Greenway, a biking and hiking trail connecting Ashland, Talent, Medford, and Central Point along Bear Creek, also passes through Phoenix.